greg-raven/hdc/_posts/2014-06-06-cyclists-cross-country-journey-to-support-veterans-stops-in-victorville.md

 - 'Event news'
 ---

-VICTORVILLE --- After Tracy Draper and her team of cyclists finished a 109-mile bicycle ride with 6,000 feet of climbing, a room normally used for belly dancing at Hook Community Center was an amazing place for a good night’s sleep.
+VICTORVILLE --- After Tracy Draper and her team of cyclists finished a 109-mile bicycle ride with 6,000 feet of climbing, a room normally used for belly dancing at Hook Community Center was an amazing place for a good night's sleep.

 “I had a dream a few years ago of riding across America,” Draper said Thursday.
 “It just became time to do it.
 It was now or never.”